DANS-KNAW/easy-springfield/README.md

 their functionality.

 ### Listing and creating containers
-As discussed before, the A/V media items are stored as leaves of a tree structure.
+As discussed before, the videos are stored as leaves of a tree structure.
 The parent elements of that structure can, in part, be examined and managed by `easy-springfield`.

 Currently it is only possible to list the users (in a given domain).
 To get a list of the items